issp-center-dev/DCore/doc/tutorial/cthyb/alps_cthyb.rst

    Length of the thermalization steps in units of second.
    The default value is 10 % of max_time, which is a reasonable choice in most cases.
-   Thus, we recommend to use the default value unless the solver complains about thermization time.
+   Thus, we recommend to use the default value unless the solver complains about thermalization time.